 We should defend against the doctrine that the Bible speaks of nothing, but the salvation of the individual.
 In concurrence to this redemption, there is likewise the material Body and Creation collectively.
 We need to note the relationship between redemption of both the soul and Creation.
 We must examine the world, not as inferior and material as opposed to the new institution, the redemptive Creation is not superior and disconnected from the fabric.
 Hence, the redemption cycle that begins with a realization that redemption is necessary, followed by a Blood sacrifice.
 The commencement of a process during which redemption is brought about does not only relate to the human person and life, but to the Body or Creation in its entirety.
 Thus, material and immaterial worlds.

-The same Word of Yahweh that was active in the Creation had now been at work in and through Yeshua.
+The same Word of Yahweh that was active in the Creation had now been revealed not to be a book, but Yeshua manifested in the Flesh!
 Thus, the new Creation is not entirely detached from the old.
 It is a restoration of the old to its original destiny by the creative Word of Yahweh.
 Creation is thus seen in a New Testament context as a new Creation, both because Yeshua is the personified Logos in New Testament theology, and more importantly, because He is the example for the restored humanity.
 What Yeshua and the Apostles accomplished by living their Wisdom, compassion, trust, and love, these visionaries of our past changed the essence of our belief systems that was speaking to the sinful nature of man or the sinful nature of our consciousness/soul.

 In the final consummation, the whole man and the world of which he is a part will be delivered from the curse of evil.
 The final restoration therefore must include the very material world.
 There are many concepts of what the future millennial era will be like.
 Some millennial concepts are otherworldly new earths, where we will hold the exclusive right to pass over the worlds in our glorified new bodies like Yeshua’s post-resurrection Body.
 There are other millennial visual concepts that depict a this-worldly Earth where the Jews, with the return of their Lost Tribal brothers of the House of Israel called Ephraim or Joseph, will re-unite and a Torah Renaissance will radiate over this planet Earth.
 Many Jews also do not believe, unlike Christians, that Jesus was the Messiah sent by God to redeem the Universe, only some do indeed think that.